lkwee/llm_bookrecommendation/README.md

   This approach enables **content-based recommendations** using NLP embeddings, making it useful for applications like **book discovery, personalized recommendations, or search engines**.

 2. **Text Classification**
-  The original book categories are numerous (567 unique categories) and the aim here is to simplify them in order to complement the book recommendation system.
+  <br> The original book categories are numerous (567 unique categories) and the aim here is to simplify them in order to complement the book recommendation system.
   This script implements **text classification** for books using a **zero-shot learning approach** with `facebook/bart-large-mnli`, a pre-trained NLP model from Hugging Face.
      **Category Mapping**: The `category_mapping` dictionary simplifies book genres into broader categories (`Fiction`, `Nonfiction`, `Children's Fiction`, etc.), which are assigned to books via `.map()`.
      These broarder mapping is based on the top categories in the original dataset.